 Hiccup.
 Untying the Night Fury.
 The unholy offspring of lightning and death itself.
 Even the fully grown vikings run from it as fast as they can.
 He untied it.
 Without any assurance that he'd live.

 Hiccup falling out of the sky with Toothless.
-Anybody would panic and fall to their deaths.
+Anybody else in that world would have panicked, froze and die.
 Hiccup stays calm enough (and virtually assumes a skydiving position) to try and control the situation and eventually remounts Toothless.
+Not to mention, Hiccup had also taken a good, sharp whack from Toothless' tail during the fall, and still managed to pull this off.

 And then he steers him perfectly through a group of rock formations without his cheat sheet.